 - 1″ x 2″ boards (see note below)

 - 1/2″ cabinet grade plywood, cut down to the size you’d like to make your sign

 - hammer (or you can use an air nailer, if you have it)

 - paint pen (here are my favorite ones for making signs)

 - computer and printer

 You’ll start by making the base of your sign.
-I know the employees at most home improvement stores will cut down pieces of plywood to the exact size you’d like, or they also sell smaller pieces (I’ve seen 24″ x 24″ or 48″ x 24″) Recently, I’ve noticed that craft stores are carrying 1/4″ plywood panels as well.
-Maybe they always have, but I didn’t seen to notice until recently.
-Either way, you really don’t need any extra tools for this step!
+I know the employees at most home improvement stores will cut down pieces of plywood to the exact size you’d like, or they also sell smaller pieces (I’ve seen 24″ x 24″ or 48″ x 24″).
+Home improvement stores sell both 1/4″ and 1/2″ plywood.
+Recently, I’ve noticed that craft stores are carrying 1/4″ plywood panels as well (however, I have not seen 1/2″ panels sold at craft stores).